tesshuflower/samples/policy/README.md

 Backup step:<br>

 5. On the hub, set the `backup.nsToBackup: "[\"pacman-ns\"]" ` on the `hdr-app-configmap` resource.
 This will backup all resources from the `pacman-ns`
-6. Place the install and backup policies on c1 : create this label on c1 `acm-pv-dr=backup`
+6. Place the install and backup policies on c1 : create this label on managed cluster c1 `acm-pv-dr=backup` or update the `acm-app-backup-placement` placement rule of the `acm-app-backup` PolicySet to match cluster c1.

 Restore step:<br>